Claude Code Lost Project Context Mid-Task

 You’re 45 minutes into a Claude Code session.
 Earlier you decided “we’re not using GraphQL, stick with REST.”
 Suddenly Claude proposes a GraphQL resolver.
 Or it re-reads CLAUDE.md and package.json for the fourth time as if it’s never seen them.
 Or its plan now contradicts the plan it agreed to at minute 10.

-The conversation got long enough that auto-summarization kicked in — your earlier context was compressed, and the specific constraints (no GraphQL, use vitest, edit in apps/web/) dropped out of the summary.
+The conversation got long enough that auto-compact kicked in.
+Claude Code summarized the earlier turns to fit the context window, and the specific constraints (no GraphQL, use vitest, edit in apps/web/) didn’t survive the summary.
 The agent is now working from a lossy memory of what you said.
-The fix: re-anchor with explicit state, or — usually faster — start a fresh session with a tight handoff.

 Common causes